 Full payment of tuition is due at the time of registration.
 State Tech accepts payment by check and money order, as well as American Express, Discover, MasterCard, and Visa credit cards.
 The Payment Form that should accompany the tuition payment may be printed HERE.

-If a student wishes to register for additional semesters, all of his or her fees must be paid in full before registering for the following semester.
+Students who wish to register for additional semesters, must have all of their financial obligations to the college paid in full before registering for the following semester.

 Questions regarding payments should be directed to the Dual Credit/Dual Enrollment Program Office at email@example.com or (573) 897-5262.

-When you apply to State Tech, a letter is sent containing your EagleMail, EagleOnline, and EagleLMS (Moodle) username, temporary password, and your Student ID.
-These items are sent to the home address listed on the admission application.
-With these items, students can access their State Tech EagleMail account and can access their courses in EagleLMS (Moodle).
+When students apply to State Tech, an email is sent containing their State Tech student email address and EagleOnline username and temporary password and student ID number.
+These items are sent to the personal email address indicated on the online admission application.
+With these items, students can access their State Tech student email account and their courses in Canvas.

 For Password and Username recovering assistance call the IT Helpdesk at (573) 897-5200.

 Courses may be added throughout the registration period only.
-A student may withdraw from a class during the first three quarters of the class.
+Students may withdraw from a class during the first three quarters of the class.
 Withdrawal during this time will be recorded on the transcript as “WD”.
 After three quarters of any class, withdrawals and “WD” grades are not allowed, and instructors assign letter grades.
+Withdrawal dates can be found on the Institutional Calendar on EagleOnline.

 Students should remember that they are enrolled at State Tech through the Dual Credit/Dual Enrollment Program and are considered undergraduate students at State Tech.
 As such, dual credit/dual enrollment students are expected to take personal responsibility for their education; these responsibilities include payment of fees, meeting deadlines, and observing the College’s rules and regulations found in the Student Handbook and College Catalog.